Corporate deli hamper

 Fresh or short-datedWeeksRefrigerateBook fill close to dispatch

-Corporate Gift Boxes supply the outer build when a single grocery item graduates into a multi-piece corporate food hamper for a senior client or a year-end list.
+Corporate Gift Boxes supply the outer build when a single grocery item graduates into a multi-piece corporate deli hamper for a senior client or a year-end list.
 The box frames the branded jar without burying it.

-A corporate food hamper assembled this way keeps procurement simple.
+A corporate deli hamper assembled this way keeps procurement simple.
 One branded line approved once can anchor onboarding gifts, milestone boxes and a seasonal send, with the supporting contents swapped to suit each occasion.

-Glass jars and tinplate lids are widely kerbside-recyclable in the UK, which makes a honey or jam jar a sound base for a gift meant to be kept and reused.
+Glass jars and tinplate lids are widely kerbside-recyclable in the UK, which makes a honey or jam jar a sound base for a hamper meant to be kept and reused.
 A washed jar often outlives its contents on a windowsill, so the brand lingers past the last spoonful without a disposable wrapper.

 Pouches differ from jars here.
 Some coffee pouches are recyclable mono-material and others are not, so the recyclable status of the specific pouch you choose is printed on that line's own data sheet.
 Glass and tinplate are the easier kerbside story; a laminated pouch is the line to check.